 Along the way, drive the famous Atlantic Road, one of the most dramatic routes in all of Norway.
 Take in all 22 exhilarating miles of this spectacular architectural feat, hugging the coastline and jumping out over the ocean's edge between small islands on a series of eight bridges.

-Throughout your journey, enjoy the freedom that the car offers you to explore the rich coastal culture of Norway, passing through idyllic fishing villages, near impressive lighthouses and along narrow coastal paths, while bringing you close to two UNESCO listed fjords - the Sognefjord and the Geirangerfjord - all on fantastic fly-drive holiday.
+Throughout your journey, enjoy the freedom that the car offers you to explore the rich coastal culture of Norway, passing through idyllic fishing villages, near impressive lighthouses and along narrow coastal paths, while bringing you close to two UNESCO listed fjords - the Sognefjord and the Geirangerfjord - all on this fantastic fly-drive holiday.

-This holiday can be 100% tailor-made. speak with your Regent Norway specialist if you would like to make any changes at all to the package.
+This holiday can be 100% tailor-made.
+Speak with your Regent Norway specialist if you would like to make any changes at all to the package.

 Fly from the UK to Bergen and transfer to the city centre where you'll spend the first two-nights of your Norwegian adventure.
 The remainder of the day is at leisure.

 Enjoy a free day in this vibrant city.
 A stroll through picturesque Bryggan with its iconic, tilted houses and concealed maze of wooden walkways is a must do for any visitor.
 When lunch time rolls around, the nearby Torget Fish Market is an excellent place to sample fresh seafood.
 We also recommend a ride up to the top of Mt.
 Fløyen on the Fløibanen funicular for sweeping views of this fjord-side city.
 (B)